 The school decided to use metal spider trusses rather than wooden beams to support the roof, to prevent termites from undoing our useful work.
 Here’s some spider trusses under construction.

 One line of thought in the world of International Development is that “development” is a process and a relationship over time with growth and learnings on both sides, rather than a “quick fix” intervention.
 Some of the most satisfying projects we work on are where we have a relationship with a person or a project for several years, and it’s really great to be able to support Penelope and her school, years after we first worked together, and having supported Penelope in a small way in her teaching career.
 Also a first for us, in that we are channeling funding to useful projects, rather than being hired to supply the IT part of someone else’s project!
 And we now know what spider trusses are.
 We intend to use them generously in our next software project.

 The iron sheeting is now going up on the roof, attached to the completed spider trusses.

 The classroom is now in use, but as you can see in the picture, there is no proper floor, windows, doors or any plaster on the walls.
 Learning will be very difficult come the rainy season which starts in November.

-You can also make a bank transfer to Afrinspire (including after June 30th) using these details:
+To donate, please make a bank transfer to Afrinspire using these details: